KaranChandekar/KaranChandekar/README.md

 #
 <details>
  <summary><h3>👨‍💻 Karan's Coding Journey</h3></summary>

-   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - code, unix, linux, theory.
-And all the while, teaching myself web development with a dream to build my own sites, but that soon got overshadowed by my desire to excel in frontend.
-A desire that landed me a first frontend developer internship upon graduation.
-I started learning web development in October 2021 when I am in 1st year of college.
-After all that struggle with college studies and besides that learning web development I got my first remote paid internship in October 2022 :) Perfect afte one year.
-Got this opportunity from linkedin where I got direct message from the CEO of one of the startup named ucpi.tech (web3 startup).
-He told me that he gone through me linkedin profile and quite impressed with it because I am consistently posting all my projects and learning ever since I started learning web development.
-In this internship I created more than 3 websites that are live.
-Created an official website for the company - <a href="https://ucpi.tech">ucpi.tech</a> and two more for their products.
-After 2 months their is no work for frontend developer so I quite my internship from their.
-After one month of the gap I got a message from same CEO that one of his friend needed a frontend intern for their agency and he told him all about me and my work.
-After 2 days I started my next internship in this new company named YoungNomads (Digital Marketing Company).
-And currently working in this agency.
-That's all about my coding and web development journey.
-Hope you like it.
-Thanks for your valuable time :)
+👋 Hello there!
+Welcome to my GitHub profile! 👨‍💻

+I'm Karan Chandekar, a passionate frontend developer with a love for creating captivating web experiences. 🚀 I started my coding journey as a wide-eyed computer science student, eager to delve into the world of programming, code, Unix, Linux, and theory.
+Alongside my college studies, I embarked on a self-taught web development adventure, fueled by the dream of building my own websites. 🌐

+Fast forward to October 2021, during my first year of college, when I began my web development journey.
+It wasn't long before my focus shifted towards frontend development, igniting a fiery desire within me to excel in this domain.
+This passion eventually led me to secure my first frontend developer internship right in my 2nd year of graduation. 🎓

+In October 2022, after a year of dedicated learning, I landed my first remote paid internship through LinkedIn.
+The CEO of ucpi.tech, a remarkable web3 startup, reached out to me, impressed by my LinkedIn profile and consistent project updates.
+During this internship, I had the opportunity to create multiple live websites, including the official company website at [ucpi.tech](https://ucpi.tech), along with two others for their innovative products. 🌟

+After two months, as the frontend workload diminished, I moved on from ucpi.tech.
+However, fate had another exciting opportunity in store for me.
+The same CEO introduced me to a friend who needed a frontend intern for their agency.
+Within days, I joined YoungNomads, a dynamic Digital Marketing Company, where I honed my skills for an enriching month-long experience. 💼

+Following my tenure at YoungNomads, I embarked on a fulfilling six-month journey as a frontend intern at StampMyVisa.
+This valuable experience further enriched my skills, allowing me to refine my craft and contribute to the development of impactful web applications. 💡

+That's a brief overview of my coding and web development journey so far!
+I'm constantly learning and growing, eager to take on new challenges and make a meaningful impact.
+Thank you for taking the time to explore my profile, and feel free to reach out if you'd like to collaborate or discuss exciting frontend opportunities! 🌟

+Cheers! 🎉
+Karan Chandekar